Merzasphor/MWSE/docs/source/types/mgeDistantLandRenderConfig.md

 ### `interiorFogStart`

-The interior fog start distance.
+The interior fog start distance, in cells.

 **Returns**: